A Functional Medicine Approach to Low Stomach Acid

 The Heartburn Connection

 It is often assumed that heartburn is this volcanic-like overflow of too much stomach acid erupting up through the esophagus causing the painful and/or burning sensation of heartburn.
-It is true that stomach acid in the esophagus is what causes the discomfort, but it is not from a bubbling over, it is actually from small amounts of stomach acid getting into the esophagus due to changes in pressure associated with low levels of stomach acid.
+It is true that stomach acid in the esophagus is what causes the discomfort, but it is not from a bubbling over of stomach acid.
+It is actually caused by small amounts of stomach acid getting into the esophagus due to changes in pressure associated with low levels of stomach acid.
 It is very, very rare for someone to have too much stomach acid.
-It is epidemic for people to have too little stomach acid.
+In reality, we’re facing epidemic proportions of people with low stomach acid.

-A recent cohort study concluded that those who took PPI’s (proton pump inhibitors) for more than 1 year had an associated 25% increased risk of death.
-These medication were not designed to be used for more than 6-8 weeks but are often taken for years.
-While these medications do provide welcomed relief, they can lead to osteoporosis, nutrition deficiencies and heart disease, each of which can contribute to higher risk of death.
+A recent cohort study concluded that those who took PPI’s for more than 1 year had an associated 17% increased risk of death.
+(Read more: Heartburn drugs linked to fatal heart and kidney disease, stomach cancer.)
+These medications were not designed to be used for more than 6-8 weeks but are often taken for years.
+While they medications do provide welcomed relief from heartburn symptoms, they can lead to osteoporosis, nutrition deficiencies, and heart disease, each of which can contribute to higher risk of death.

-So what is causing the reflux?
-It all comes down to keeping the esophageal sphincter tightly down to prevent reflux or backflow of stomach contents into the esophagus.
+It all comes down to keeping the esophageal sphincter tightly sealed to prevent reflux, or backflow of stomach contents into the esophagus.
 Poor digestion of food from too little stomach acid and enzymes slows digestion and stomach emptying.
-Not enough stomach acid increases intra-abdominal pressure (IAP).
+Not having enough stomach acid increases intra-abdominal pressure (IAP), much like the fermentation process that occurs in beer and wine.
 The pressure in the stomach then pushes against the lower esophageal sphincter causing it to not be able to keep a tight seal.
 Even small amounts of acid moving into your esophagus cause significant pain and burning since the esophagus is not protected from the pH of stomach acid like the stomach lining.
-This describes the mechanism behind heartburn that occurs with meals, or shortly after eating, however over time, the sphincter can weaken causing more consistent heartburn unassociated with a meal.
-When untreated, long-term reflux can damage the esophagus.
+This describes the mechanism behind why heartburn occurs with meals, or shortly after eating.
+However, the esophageal sphincter can weaken over time, causing more consistent heartburn unassociated with a meal.
+Untreated, long-term reflux can damage the esophagus.